wonder-mice/d3-flame-graph/TASKS.md

 - [x] Chrome / Safari 100% height issues (check FireFox as well)
 - [ ] Compare boot args
 - [x] Implement all selection buttons
+- [ ] Ensure updateTooltipPosition is as high/late in hierarchy as possible.
 - [ ] Deck must have an option for setting minimum node width
 - [ ] Implement clipboard copy
 - [ ] Implement search